Gunshot Residue Analysis at McCrone Associates

 When a gun is fired, a smoke plume is produced that can deposit particulates on the shooters hands, clothing, or other objects in the vicinity of the fired gun.
 Most of the smoke is from the gunpowder, which is composed of mostly organic materials.
 Part of the smoke is particles produced from the primer cap chemicals, containing compounds of lead, barium, and antimony.
 These elements can recondense in any proportion, but particles containing all three elements are considered as characteristic of gunshot.
 Particles containing two of the three elements are considered to be consistent with a gunshot, but may also be found from other sources unrelated to a gunshot.
 Fireworks and some automotive brake pad dust are common sources of two component particles.

 A scanning electron microscope (SEM) equipped with an energy dispersive X-ray spectrometry (EDS) system is used to provide images and the elemental composition of particles during an automated search for gunshot residue produced from the primer components.
-One of the SEM/EDS systems used at McCrone Associates is the JEOL JSM-6480LV SEM equipped with the Oxford Instruments X-Max 50 EDS.

 We follow the most current version of ASTM designation E-1588 “Standard Practice for Gunshot Residue Analysis by Scanning Electron Microscopy/Energy Dispersive X-Ray Spectrometry” for our GSR analysis.

 Another very useful document was published by the Scientific Working Group for Gunshot Residue (SWGGSR) covering much more detail then ASTM E-1588.
 This document was intended to assist not only the GSR analysis laboratories, but also the legal community.
 This 100 page document is available as a free PDF download from the SWGGSR website.